And there it is. The question I get asked all the time: IS YOGA ENOUGH: to stay fit, to lose weight, to keep the weight off.

 (See link below to determine your body type)

-- Ectomorph: if you are naturally a waif, have trouble putting on muscle and gaining weight, you might be able to get away with less cardio, but add a solid weight class into your life and do enough cardio to stay heart healthy.
-Yoga won’t be enough to get you that really toned look some people prefer, but your body will naturally love it and you’ll probably be one the more flexible than strong side.
-If you don’t care about looking truly toned or a little more curvy or athletic, yoga alone is just fine.
+- Ectomorph: if you are naturally a waif and have trouble putting on muscle and gaining weight, you can get away with less cardio.
+The average yoga class will probably not be enough to build muscle or give you that really “toned” look some people prefer, and it will be difficult for you to build strength without drills and weights off the mat.
+The good news is your body will naturally love yoga and you’ll probably be one the more flexible than strong side.
+The bad news is it might take you longer to nail strength poses like arm balances and inversion, so add a solid weight class into your routine your life and do enough cardio to stay heart healthy.
+If you don’t care about looking super toned, yoga alone is just fine.

 - Mesomorph: naturally athletic, you tone up easily.
 You get strong and stay strong, but you have to work at flexibility.
-You don’t need yoga for weight-loss, you need it to keep your muscles from getting too tight.
-It will lengthen out your limbs and give you an overall leaner look.
+You don’t need yoga for weight-loss—you need it to keep your muscles from getting too tight.
+Yoga will lengthen out your limbs and give you an overall leaner look.
 BUT you must, must, must balance your life with cardio if you find you struggle to lose weight.
 Sorry kids.
 Yoga alone won’t cut it.

 - Endomorph: you’ve got curves!
 Maybe a some extra pounds too.
 It’s a challenge to lose weight and keep it off.
 BOOO.
 Yoga will nourish your body and help build strength, but you need to add weights and you need to make sure you’re burning fat by doing a mix of HIIT and cardio.
 Your main “workout” should be cardio.